samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_1_dependencies.md

 pip install numpy
         ~~~

      This is a somewhat long install and may require versions of fortran, gcc, and other Unix tools.
 On Mac OS X 10.9 we have used `brew` to install these.
-On Ubuntu 14.04 we have used `sudo apt-get install python3-numpy python3-scipy`.
+On Ubuntu 14.04 we have used `sudo apt-get install liblapack-dev libblas-dev libatlas-base-dev gfortran libpng-dev libjpeg8-dev libfreetype6-dev libqt4-core libqt4-gui libqt4-dev libzmq-dev`.

    2. Clone the current version of `matplotlib` (which is likely to be later than that available through `brew` or `apt-get`):